gsangeryee/smart-contract-audit-reports/typical_issues/Most_Common_Issues/2-Validation.md

 3. [[2022-11-stakehouse#[M-28] Funds are not claimed from syndicate for valid BLS keys of first key is invalid (no longer part of syndicate).|[M-28] Funds are not claimed from syndicate for valid BLS keys of first key is invalid (no longer part of syndicate).]]
 	1. The Single Point of Failure Anti-Pattern
 		This issue exemplifies a broader principle in smart contract design: **avoid making the execution of critical business logic dependent on a single validation check that isn't directly related to that logic**.
+4. [[2022-11-debtdao#[H-02] Non-existing revenue contract can be passed to `claimRevenue` to send all tokens to treasury|[H-02] Non-existing revenue contract can be passed to `claimRevenue` to send all tokens to treasury]]
+	1. Always validate that entities referenced in system operations actually exist within the system before performing operations based on their properties.
+	2. In essence, **never trust that an address or identifier passed to a function corresponds to a previously registered or valid entity without explicit verification**.
+5. [[2022-11-debtdao#[H-04] Borrower can close a credit without repaying debt|[H-04] Borrower can close a credit without repaying debt]]
+	1. ***Input validation must be performed on all external inputs, especially those that control system state transitions.***